pspete/psPAS/docs/collections/_docs/10-compatibility.md

 ### Get-PASAccountGroup

 - Version 10.5 introduced a new API endpoint, "Get Safe account groups".
-  - This API is depreciated from version 12.6.
+  - This API is deprecated from version 12.6.
   - The "Get Safe account groups" API endpoint can be used by specifying the `-UseGen1API` parameter.

 ### Add-PASAccount